flutter/flutter/sky/specs/style-guide.md

 callbacks unless you are ignoring them (and have named them with underscores).

-If you have variables or methods that are only used in release mode, prefix their names with `debug` or `_debug`.
+If you have variables or methods that are only used in checked mode, prefix their names with `debug` or `_debug`.

 Avoid naming your libraries (no ```library``` keyword), unless it's a